askmeegs/build-a-platform-with-krm/4-platform-admin/partD-policy-controller.md

 **🎊 Congrats**!
 You just deployed your first Policy Controller policy via Config Sync.
 Notice how, like the namespaces and resource quotas we set up for Config Sync management, these policy constraints will be "sticky."
 If anyone tries to delete them, Config Sync will say "no." This helps ensure that the necessary policies are always present on the clusters, ready to enforce unsafe KRM from getting in.

-Let's take our Policy Controller knowledge a step further, by writing our own custom Constraint Tempalte outside of the pre-installed library.
+Let's take our Policy Controller knowledge a step further, by writing our own custom Constraint Template outside of the pre-installed library.

 **[Continue to Part E.](partE-custom-policies.md)**